 2. in an election to fill a vacancy, begins on the day when the senior election officer receives the direction from the City Clerk to hold the election and ends on the start of the term as defined in section 18(2) of The City of Winnipeg Charter.

-1. Provide the Member whose conduct is in question with the details of the complaint and any supporting material;
+1. provides the Member whose conduct is in question with the details of the complaint and any supporting material;

-2. request that the Member provide a written response to the complaint and any supporting material within ten days;
+2. requests that the Member provide a written response to the complaint and any supporting material within ten days;

-3. provide a copy of the Member’s response to the complainant with a request that the complainant provide any further reply within ten days;
+3. provides a copy of the Member’s response to the complainant with a request that the complainant provide any further reply within ten days;

-4. provide a copy of that further reply, if any, to the Member.
+4. provides a copy of that further reply, if any, to the Member.

 • the Integrity Commissioner may seek information from anyone relevant to the complaint and may receive such information either in person or in writing;